WhiteKaras/CMPE256/readme.txt

-Run champ_rs.py for hero recommendation
+Run champ_rs.py for hero recommendation.

+Some datasets are missing here due to over-sized